weewx/weewx/docs_src/custom/cheetah-generator.md

 ### Adding new bodies

 It is possible to extend the WeeWX almanac, adding new bodies that it was not previously aware of.
+The following description explains how to do it for PyEphem, which is supported by core WeeWX.
+If you use an alternative almanac extension, refer to the documentation of that extension for how to add new bodies.

-For example, say we wanted to add [*433 Eros*](https://en.wikipedia.org/wiki/433_Eros), the first asteroid visited by a spacecraft.
+For example, say we wanted to add
+[*433 Eros*](https://en.wikipedia.org/wiki/433_Eros), the first asteroid
+visited by a spacecraft.
 Here is the process: